Private SaaS (PSaaS) Appliance: High Availability Geo Cluster (Geo HA)

-The high availability geo cluster is an Appliance implementation that provides data center redundancy and automatic failure handling.
-This is the highest form of Appliance availability offered by Auth0.
+The high availability geo cluster is a PSaaS Appliance implementation that provides regional data center redundancy and rapid failure response.
+This is the highest form of PSaaS Appliance availability offered by Auth0.

 Auth0 adds to the single data center high availability solution by extending the cluster with a geographically distributed data center where the recommended maximum round-trip latency should not exceed 100 ms. The result is the high availability geo cluster, which is an active hot standby configuration with automated failure handling that can survive a regional outage.